Elsworth Absalom "Elza" Schofield was born in June 1853 at Mt. Perry, Perry County, OH, the son of Joseph and Mary (Danison) Schofield.

 They lived in Mt.
 Perry, where Fred initially worked as a railroader.
 By 1920, when the federal census count was made, Fred had turned to farming.

 Heartache rocked this family the fall of 1919.
-Twins Ruth and Charles died shortly after birth, with Charles passing the same day, Oct.
+Infant twins Ruth and Charles died shortly after birth, with Charles passing that day, Oct.
 14, 1919, and Ruth living only 13 days, until her demise on Oct.
 27, 1919.
 Their tender remains were placed into eternal repose at Mt.
 Perry Cemetery, with a curved marker standing at their grave.

 Flossie contracted a brain abscess in June 1931, and "was admitted to the hospital in critical condition for medical treatment, but an operation became necessary as her condition grew worse," said the Zanesville Signal.
 Sadly, she died of at the age of 40 on June 18, 1931, in Good Samaritan Hospital in Zanesville.
 Burial was in Mt.
 Perry.

 He died of pancreatic cancer at the age of 64 on Feb.
 27, 1953.
 His remains were laid to rest in the Mt.
-Perry Cemetery.
-At the time of his death, said the Zanesville Signal, he was survived by 15 grandchildren.
+Perry Cemetery., with Rev. Clyde Hutchinson leading the services At the time of his death, said the Zanesville Signal, Fred was survived by 15 grandchildren.

 Emma outlived Fred by 23 years.
 She died at age 90 on Dec.
 13, 1976, after becoming ill while celebrating her 90th birthday at an open house.
 Burial was in Highland Cemetery in Glenford.